 There are five physical education content standards and two benchmarks per standard per grade band.
 The standards are interrelated and contribute to a comprehensive physical education program.
 Students are required to test on each benchmark once per grade band (K-2, 3-5, 6-8, 9-12).
-It is up to each district to determine locally when a student is tested within the grade band.

-For example, students must be tested on each benchmark sometime in the K-2 band, but districts can decide locally whether to test in kindergarten, first grade, second grade or a combination of two or all three grades in the band.
+It is up to each district to determine locally WHEN a student is tested within the grade band.
+For example, students must be tested on each benchmark sometime in the K-2 band, but districts can decide locally whether to test in Kindergarten, first grade or second grade.

-The standards are located at the following link: Physical Education Standards
+The standards are located at the link below.